jdtuck/fdasrvf_R/README.md

 functional data using phase and amplitude separation.
 Computational Statistics and Data Analysis 61, 50-66.

-J. D. Tucker, W. Wu, and A. Srivastava, ``Phase-Amplitude Separation of Proteomics Data Using Extended Fisher-Rao Metric," Electronic Journal of Statistics, Vol 8, no. 2. pp 1724-1733, 2014.
+J. D. Tucker, W. Wu, and A. Srivastava, "Phase-Amplitude Separation of Proteomics Data Using Extended Fisher-Rao Metric," Electronic Journal of Statistics, Vol 8, no. 2. pp 1724-1733, 2014.